pestrela/music/traktor/README.md

 * This V5 license doesn't carry over to the new subscription model
   * Note: This is orthogonal to the hardware unlock option (see https://rekordbox.com/en/support/link )

-## Issues of the V6 Rekordbox migration - Minor

 The XML vendor lock is a **deal breaker** for me.\
 The dead V5 license is just annoying (there will be no V5 improvements and I don't expect any support moving forward).

+## Issues of the V6 Rekordbox migration - Minor

+Besides the XML export and the bought licenses problem there is additional smaller issues:\
-There is additional smaller issues: no search box on the explorer node; no midi mapping with modifiers, multiple actions and CFX selector;
+no search box on the explorer node; no midi mapping with modifiers, multiple actions and CFX selector;\
- Still cant physically delete files from RB.
+Cannot physically delete files inside RB.
 Still hotcues do not move the floating cue.

-On the plus side, it now automatically auto-relocate renamed and moved tracks.
+On the plus side, it now automatically auto-relocate renamed and moved tracks.\
-It also has shared audio and video playlists.
+It also has shared audio and video playlists.\
 And a Day skin ([guide](#How-to-enable-day-skin-in-any-software) )

 The other functions I either do not use (streaming, ableton link) or have my own solution (cloud).